ArmanBhatia0100/ArmanBhatia0100/README.md

 # 👋 Hi, I’m Arman Bhatia

-I’m a passionate **Full-Stack Developer** with 2 years of experience crafting user-friendly web solutions and a current student in the **Computer Programming and Analysis** program at Algonquin College (Expected 2026).
-Based in Canada, I specialize in **MERN**, **Java**, and **SQL**, with a knack for optimizing performance and enhancing UX/UI.
-Welcome to my GitHub—let’s build something awesome together!
+I’m a **Full-Stack Developer** with 2 years of experience building impactful web solutions and a current student in the **Computer Programming and Analysis** program at Algonquin College (Expected 2026).
+Based in Canada, I’m passionate about crafting user-friendly apps with **MERN**, **Java**, and **SQL**.
+Check out my projects below—I’d love to collaborate or chat about code!

 ---